 What changes are coming?

-I’m not going to go into all the technical information you need to really know about this, as chances are you’re a BC professional and you have an IT team or person you can go seek reassurance from.
+I’m not going to go into all the technical information you need to really know about this, as chances are you’re a Business Continuity professional and you have an IT team or person you can go seek reassurance from.
 Chances are they’re already on to it and have maybe even started the process of getting your website certified.
 Your involvement here, however, covers the questions of why is Google introducing this now?
 Why has my team not told me this is happening?
 Is it important?

 Symantec reports that up to 73% of web users choose Chrome as their primary browser.
 Google is very aware of these figures and has taken very drastic and precautionary measure since two major hacks that have happened this year.